₹75,000 Salary Investment Plan India 2026 — Full Breakdown

 ELSS — ₹10,000/month

-ELSS has a 3-year lock-in, equity-level returns (12–15% historically over 10+ years), and is the most efficient 80C option for someone who doesn't need the liquidity.
-Tax saving with growth attached.
+ELSS has a 3-year lock-in, equity-level returns (12–15% historically over 10+ years), and is the most efficient 80C option for someone who doesn't need short-term liquidity.
+Tax saving with equity growth attached.

-Set this up on Groww — zero commission, automatic SIP, direct mutual fund plan (not regular, which skims 0.5–1% in trailing commission every year).
+Set it up on Groww — zero commission, direct mutual fund plan (not regular, which takes 0.5–1% in trailing commission every year).

 Nifty 50 index — ₹8,000/month